-A graduate of Reed College and the Oregon College of Oriental Medicine (OCOM), Eliot is highly trained in treating pain and other conditions with a combination of acupuncture, massage, and Chinese herbs.
+A graduate of Reed College and the Oregon College of Oriental Medicine (OCOM), Eliot is highly trained in treating pain and other conditions with acupuncture, massage, and Chinese herbs.
 He is a board-certified herbalist, and in addition to completing a four year master's program at OCOM, he has studied abroad in Nanjing, China, and volunteered as a practitioner in rural Nepal through the Acupuncture Relief Project.
+He also gained clinical experience working with Dr. Yan Lu, L.Ac, an expert in Tuina Massage and one of his professors at OCOM.

 My introduction to Chinese Medicine

 Most people in America are still unfamiliar with the core concepts of Traditional Chinese Medicine, which began thousands of years ago and has continued to change and evolve to the present day.
 Although its roots are in folk medicine, there is also a long literary and scholarly tradition of theory and commentary, most of which has not been translated into English.
 It represents a way of thinking of health and human bodies that developed independently from Western culture, philosophy, and medicine.

 Despite growing up in a multicultural household, the ideas of Chinese Medicine were foreign to me before beginning Chinese Medicine school.
 My mother is Korean, and she did at one point get us herbs from a relative who is an herbalist in Korea.
 I remember being obliged to gulp down the hot brown liquid that stank up the house for 40 days straight, knowing only that it was supposed to help me grow bigger (I was quite small for my age).
 My sister got a formula for her digestion, which was a shorter duration.
 Mine was no picnic, but hers was nasty enough that she poured a good number of dosages down the sink.
 I did eventually have some substantial growth spurts, but it was hard to tell how much to credit the herbs.
 We lived in a small town in Southern Oregon and so I didn't have much exposure to acupuncture growing up.
 It would never have occurred to my high school self that I would ever consider a career in Chinese medicine.